What You Will Need:

 If collected from the beach, wash your sea shells well in soapy water to remove any grit and sand and leave to dry.

 Whilst holding and keeping your shell immersed in water, start your drilling.
-Go slow to begin with to prevent the drill bit skittering across the surface.
+Go slowly to prevent the drill bit from skittering across the surface.
 Once your initial starter hole has been created begin to move the drill bit up and down to allow water to flush in and out of the hole to remove the drilling debris and to keep the area and the drill bit cool.
 Overheating can cause the diamonds to come off the drill bit and your shell to crack.

 Drilling a hole through shell using a Dremel Drill and a Bottle Neck Core Drill